When to Run Linux in Your Browser

 When it fits

-It shines when you need a disposable, safe Linux quickly: practising shell commands for a course or an interview, testing a script you do not fully trust, following a Linux tutorial on a locked-down work or school computer where you cannot install software, or showing someone the basics of vi, permissions and pipes without touching their system.
+Running Linux in the browser fits when you need a disposable, safe Linux quickly: practising shell commands for a course or an interview, testing a script you do not fully trust, following a Linux tutorial on a locked-down work or school computer where you cannot install software, or showing someone the basics of vi, permissions and pipes without touching their system.
 Because the machine has no network access, nothing you run inside it can reach the internet - a mistake stays in the tab.

 When it does not fit